sdras/vue-hooks-foodapp/README.md

 # Vue Hooks FoodApp

 A sample app to demo how hooks can work in Vue.
 Using [vue-hooks](https://github.com/yyx990803/vue-hooks) (still very experimental).
-I did a writeup of the functionality on CSS-Trick in this article, and why they're useful in Vue.
+I did a [writeup of the functionality on CSS-Tricks in this article](https://css-tricks.com/what-hooks-mean-for-vue/ ), and why they're useful in Vue.

 ![Vue hooks demo](https://media.giphy.com/media/7FfLF0PlWuPVfPPFll/giphy.gif "Vue Hooks Demo")